scMarth/remove-carriage-returns/README.md

 concatenated: This textfile
 ```

-The concatenation fails on the Windows textfile, but works on the cleaned up file.
+As can be seen above, the concatenation fails on the Windows textfile, but works on the cleaned up file.